In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 Lancashire Boiler Definition:

 Lancashire Boiler is an internal fire tube boiler and similar to the cornish boiler in which the flue gases are in the tube and water is surrounding them.
-As the temperature is maximum so the water gets converted into the steam and that steam used at several places for different operations.
+As the temperature is maximum so the water gets converted into steam and that steam is used at several places for different operations.
 The Lancashire boiler is used in the marine or locomotive industry.

-Now come to construction of Lancashire Boiler,
+Now come to the construction,

 Lancashire Boiler Parts or Construction:

-Lancashire Boiler consists of following Main Parts:
+Lancashire Boiler consists of the following Main Parts: